Workshop overview · Pre-flight

 -

-Part 3 — Alerts, automation, AI
+Part 3 — Alert response, Automation and AI

 Late morning, before lunch — a real alert lands while your senior narrates.
 Walk the four paths the workflow handles, toggle the AI RCA step, and decide which paths you'd trust the LLM narrative on at 2am.